brianbalb/Mission_to_Mars/README.md

 # Use Web App

-1, Selecting the "Scrape New Data" button will obtain the latest news, images, and facts about Mars.
+1. Selecting the "Scrape New Data" button will obtain the latest news, images, and facts about Mars
 2. News titles and summaries are extracted from NASA Mars Exploration Program News.
 3. The featured images are extracted from the Jet Propulsion Laboratory's Space Images.
+4
 4. Mars hemisphere images are extracted from Astropedia.
 5. Finally, the Mars facts are gathered from Galaxy Facts.

-* (The scraping code used in this project is scraping.py.) *
+*(The scraping code used in this project is scraping.py.)*

 **After running app.py, the extracted data is successfully stored in MongoDB.
 A mars_app database must exist in mongo for the code to properly run.**